A diagnosis of brain cancer can be overwhelming. This fact sheet will tell you:

 The Importance of Communicating With Your Health Care Team

-Questions that You May Want to Ask Your Health Care Team:
+Questions That You May Want to Ask Your Health Care Team

-What is my recommended treatment plan?
-There are a wide range of treatments for brain cancer, including surgery, radiation, targeted treatment and chemotherapy.
-Read CancerCare’s booklet titled, “Treatment Update: Glioblastoma” for more information.
+“What are my treatment options?”
+There are many kinds of treatments for brain cancer.
+These can include surgery, radiation, targeted treatment and chemotherapy.